mathewlowry/myhub-gpt/permanent versions/Exploring event co-creation at atproto.science 2026.md

-# Exploring event co-creation at atroto.science 2026
+# Exploring event co-creation at atproto.science 2026

 **Experimenting with event co-creation on the ATmosphere using [leaflet.pub](https://leaflet.pub/) in the lead-up to [ATProto.science 2026](https://atproto.science/events/atmosphere2026/) (Vancouver, March 2026).**